Spreading knowledge in the true spirit of sport, friendship, respect, fair play and peace

 For more information about each project, please see the tabs under “Programmes”

-To make a difference in someone’s life through sport
+Live with integrity to make a positive change in someone’s life

 Through sport, promote personal development, values, physical activity and literacy among youth